 Is South Korea safe for solo travelers?

 Yes.
 I felt completely safe while traveling in Korea.
-As long as you have common senses and not try to get into trouble, you’ll be fine.
+As long as you have common senses and do not try to get into trouble, you’ll be fine.

-South Korea is safe and has excellent transportation, so there’s no reason to not travel alone there.
+South Korea is safe and has excellent transportation, so there’s no reason not to travel alone there.

 How many days should you visit South Korea on your solo trip?

 Wait, this question is a bit difficult, right?